ZhianMai/Hadoop-MapReduce/README.md

 ```
 Each line is an entity, and each entry in the entity is separated by a comma.

-The task is to build a partitioner that can partition entries based on the gender, and feed into two reducers, say,
+The task is to build a partitioner that can partition entities based on the gender, and feed them into
-"M" goes to reducer 1, and "F" goes to reducer 2.
+two reducers, say, "M" goes to reducer 1, and "F" goes to reducer 2.

 To simplify the task, there is no logical task in the mapper and reducer: they just output the "same" <key, val>.